notrabs/RRCG/README.md

 If you encounter an error during or after compilation it is likely a bug or non-implemented feature.
 Feel free to submit a bug report with your source code and `.rrcg.gen.cs` file.

 If you can't fix the error in your source file, delete the erroneous `.rrcg.gen.cs` file and disable Watch Mode to make Unity compile changes again.

+If you have a lot of broken generated files, you can use the `Clean All` function in the RRCG window menu to delete all generated files.

 ---